John Gore (Royal Navy officer, died 1790)

-Captain John Gore (c.
-1730–10 August 1790) was a British American sailor who circumnavigated the globe four times with the Royal Navy in the 18th century and accompanied Captain James Cook in his discoveries in the Pacific Ocean.
+Captain John Gore RN (c.
+1730–10 August 1790) was a British-American sailor who circumnavigated the globe four times with the Royal Navy in the 18th century and accompanied Captain James Cook in his discoveries in the Pacific Ocean.

 History

 Although little is known about John Gore before his service with the Royal Navy, it is believed he was born in the British Colony of Virginia in either 1729 or 1730.
 He first appears in the record books in 1755, joining HMS Windsor at Portsmouth as a midshipman.